 I happen to be a card carrying member in the club for people that like to eat dessert first.
 So without further ado, here is a supCAT:

-My start paddleboarding happened on other people’s boards.
-Next up came a Kahuna – a board I built myself from someone else’s design.
+Back in the day, my start paddleboarding happened on other people’s boards, of the flat-bottomed foam type.
+After awhile, along came a Kahuna – a board I built myself from someone else’s (CLC) design.
 This board awesomely features a kayak-like front end which makes for very quiet paddling.
-Those first boards were foam in the flat bottom surfing tradition, which is nice – if you live by the ocean.
-Or maybe a river.

-Living in the middle of the country, close to all sorts of water in the flat and fresh style, those foam flat bottom boards were noisy, so the v-bottom front end of the wood Kahuna was a giant step up.
-Now I could paddle along whisper quiet.
-Great stuff for the dawn patrol on a misty cool morning somewhere in flyover country.
+Living in the middle of the country, close to all sorts of water in the flat and fresh style, those ‘starter’ boards were noisy, so the v-bottom front end of the wood Kahuna was a giant step up.
+With that v-front I could at least paddle along whisper quiet.
+Great stuff for the dawn patrol on a misty, cool morning in flyover country.